Government Acquisition Leaders

 2025 Panel Discussions

-Advanced manufacturing technologies encompass cutting-edge innovations that significantly enhance production processes, integrating Artificial Intelligence (AI), Machine Learning (ML), and robotics to improve efficiency, precision, and automation.
+Advanced Manufacturing Technologies Advanced manufacturing technologies encompass cutting-edge innovations that significantly enhance production processes, integrating Artificial Intelligence (AI), Machine Learning (ML), and robotics to improve efficiency, precision, and automation.
 AI and ML algorithms optimize design, quality control, and predictive maintenance, enabling adaptive systems that learn and improve over time.
 Robotics, both autonomous and human-assisted, streamline assembly lines, increasing speed while maintaining high standards of accuracy.
 In the defense sector, these technologies are pivotal in developing manned and unmanned ground combat systems.
 Manned systems benefit from advanced manufacturing to enhance performance, safety, and mission readiness, while unmanned systems—such as autonomous drones and robotic vehicles—rely on AI and robotics to operate in complex, hostile environments, offering unparalleled strategic advantages.
 These advancements are revolutionizing not only manufacturing but also military capabilities, driving innovation in both commercial and defense industries.
+Panelists Jim Fisher John Polacek Robin Lindgren is the Vice President of Supply Chain Operations at Kongsberg Defense & Aerospace, Inc., the U.S. subsidiary of Kongsberg’s defense business.
+He brings over a decade of global experience in defense and aerospace supply chains, having previously served as Director of Supply Chain at TCOM and Senior Manager of Supply Chain at Saab, where he supported governments and corporations with solutions ranging from military defense to civil security.
+Robin holds a Bachelor of Arts in International Studies and Digital Media Studies from the University of Denver, where he was a member of the varsity Swimming and Diving Team, and a Master of Science in General Management from the Stockholm School of Economics.

 Showcase for Commerce is a nationally renowned business and industry trade show and defense contracting exhibition.
 Join our mailing list to receive updates on speakers, seminars, special events and more!